• Skip to primary navigation

 ingredient notes

-You will require the following ingredients to make shrimp and beets salad.
-This is a summary, the full details are provided in the recipe card below.
+This is a summary of the ingredient you will require to make this salad.
+The full details are provided in the recipe card below.

 • grass-fed butter - alternatively, use clarified butter if on a paleo or whole-30 diet).